-A few key pieces will need to be purchased through the official suppliers (Pages - please see details below) but we have tried to ensure that other items can be bought anywhere, enabling parents/carers to consider high street alternatives which may be cheaper.
+A few key pieces will need to be purchased through the official suppliers (Pages - please see details below) but we have tried to ensure that other items can be bought anywhere, enabling parents to consider high street alternatives which might be cheaper.
 All items of uniform should have names clearly labelled.

-Students will always wear the correct uniform in the proper way, including journeys between home and school.
-Blazers must be worn at all times, unless permission has been given from a teacher, or whilst on the MUGA/Field.

-Parents/carers have the responsibility to send their children to school clean and tidy with correctly name labelled uniform.
+Students will wear the correct uniform in the proper way at all times, including journeys between home and School.
+Blazers must be worn at all times, unless permission has been given from a teacher, or whilst on the MUGA or Field.
+Parents/carers have the responsibility to send their children to School clean and tidy with correctly name labelled uniform.